landing-ai/agentic-doc/README.md

 - **API Key Errors:**
   Ensure your API key is correctly set as an environment variable.
 - **Rate Limits:**
-  The SDK automatically retries requests if you hit the API rate limit.
+  The library automatically retries requests if you hit the API rate limit.
 Adjust `BATCH_SIZE` or `MAX_WORKERS` if you encounter frequent rate limit errors.
 - **Parsing Failures:**
   If a document fails to parse, an error chunk will be included in the result, detailing the error message and page index.